joakiol/RealEstateSummaryQuality/README.md

 ### Making a training, validation and test set

 The models in this work expect the input to train-methods to be `iterable[tuple(SummaryReport, tuple(float, float))]`, where the first float represents the probability of the summary being bad, while the second float represents the probability of the summary being good, according to the label model above.
-To avoid having to make new datasets (thus storing the data twice), the iterable classes `SubsetReportData` and `LabelledReportData` has been made, where`SubsetReportData` only iterates through a subset of the elements in the data, while `LabelledVenduData` also iterates through a subset and returns the labels together with the elements.
+To avoid having to make new datasets (thus storing the data twice), the iterable classes `SubsetReportData` and `LabelledReportData` have been made, where`SubsetReportData` only iterates through a subset of the elements in the data, while `LabelledVenduData` also iterates through a subset and returns the labels together with the elements.
 With these classes, a train, val and test set can easily be made by the following code:

 ```python
 from data import SubsetVenduData, LabelledVenduData